For Faculty Members & Researchers

 Ethical Boundaries

 Scopus Publication Support Center is an independent academic support service.
-We do not represent Scopus, Elsevier, or any indexing database.
+We do not represent Scopus, Elsevier, any indexing database, publisher, or journal.

 Clients remain responsible for the originality, accuracy, data, authorship, ethical approval, institutional approval, and final approval of their work.